smithy-lang/smithy-dafny/TestModels/README.md

 # TestModels
  This package contains various models which is used to form a Test Bed for Dafny-Polymorph-Native layer.
-The idea is that we want an invariatn test bed with `Write Once, Test Anywhere` with the `Anyhwere` part targetting different runtimes that dafny supports.
-This would give us confidence in our test cases across runtimes, without writing native tests (and bugs) for each of those runtimes.
+ The idea is that we want an invariant test bed with `Write Once, Test Anywhere` with the `Anyhwere` part targeting different runtimes that dafny supports.
+ This will give us confidence in our test cases across runtimes, without writing native tests (and bugs) for each of those runtimes.

 ## Structure

 Please add new project directories under the base `TestModels` directory.
 Anything which is to be re-used across all projects will go inside the `TestModels` directory as well.

 ```
 .